rjdevaney/Master-microservices-with-java-spring-docker-kubernetes/section5/README.md

 ---

 **Description:** This repository has three maven projects with the names **accounts, loans, cards** which are continuation from the **section4** repository.
-These three projects will updated, so that Docker images can be generated for the three microservices.
-Below are the key steps that are followed while creating these projects.
+These three projects are updated, so that Docker images can be generated for the three microservices.
+Below are the key steps that are followed inside this section where we focused on docker images generation and setup of docker-compose file for all the three microservices.

 **Key steps:**
 - Go to https://www.docker.com/ and create an account in it.
 Make sure to install docker desktop based on the OS that you are working like we discussed in the course.